GiPHouse/Website/README.md

     - Depending on the environment variables, either a private or public repository is created.
     - The associated team is given "admin" access to the repository.
     - Other additional permissions of a repository stay untouched.
-- Repositories can be archived; this action is final and can only be undone manually via [github.com]()
+- Repositories can be archived.
-    - Archived repositories will be archived on GitHub as well.
+    - Repositories that are marked as 'To be archived' will be archived on GitHub during the next sync.
+After they have been archived on GitHub, they are marked as 'Archived' and can only be unarchived manually via [github.com]().
     - A project is considered archived if all of its repositories are archived.
     - If a project is archived, the associated GitHub Team will be removed and consequently, all employees will be removed from the organization (again, organization owners are ignored).